 This Old Fourth Ward standby makes very good pizza with a hearty, well-fermented crust and a generous hand with the toppings.
 If you haven’t tried the Amarena pizza with black cherry sausage and caramelized onions, get on that.
 And Ammazza makes amazing vegan pizzas with cashew cheese and a wide variety of toppings (sauteed wild mushrooms, Calabrian peppers).
 There’s also a crazy-delicious vegan cheesecake for dessert (really!).

 Here’s the sushi you want when you need to level-up from your neighborhood regular.
 The sushi chefs here work with the premium ingredients you’ve learned to love, such as otoro, the meltingly tender fatty tuna belly.
 Other creative nigiri includes seared black cod misoyaki and wagyu beef with shiitake mushroom bacon.
 If you feel like living large, the Creme de la Creme roll combines otoro with shaved black truffle and caviar.
-Definitely an upgrade from the neighborhood standby.

 This bumping restaurant in the heart of Virginia Highland has an impressively long menu that extends beyond its Turkish base to encompass Middle Eastern, Persian, Greek, and Moroccan dishes.
 You can make a meal from the hot and cold meze alone.
 Load up on falafel, mini lahmacun (flatbreads topped with ground meat and fresh salad veggies), stuffed grape leaves, and the popular (gluten-free!) zucchini pancakes flavored with dill and feta.
 A doner kebab always hits the spot, but if you order the mixed grill, you get a taste of everything.